 The Traffic Operations Division maintains all of the traffic signals within the Denton city limits.
 Traffic signs and pavement markings are also maintained by Traffic Operations on City of Denton roadways only.

-For questions regarding traffic systems or markings on City-maintained roads, or to speak to the Traffic Operations Manager, call (940) 349-8462 between 7 a.m. and 3:30 p.m., Monday-Friday.
+For questions regarding traffic systems or markings on City-maintained roads, or to speak to the Traffic Operations Supervisor, call (940) 349-8462 between 7 a.m. and 3:30 p.m., Monday-Friday.
 You may also report an issue or request service using the Engage Denton app.

 Frequently Asked Questions